fortrabbit/blog/headless-and-reactive.md

 ### B - Inertia.js

 Inertia.js, also hailing from the Laravel scene, has a different approach.
-It glues together the PHP backend with a Javascript frontend, think Vue.js, React or Svelte based systems.
+It glues together the PHP backend with a JavaScript frontend, think Vue.js, React or Svelte based systems.
 Unlike with decoupled systems, the data is directly provided by the PHP layer, no need for an API.
-There is an adaptor for each Javascript framework.
+There is an adaptor for each JavaScript framework.

 - [inertiajs.com](https://inertiajs.com/)